devesh-saini/bedrockOllama/README.md

 Queries are answered using real documentation chunks retrieved from AWS Bedrock — not hallucinated from model weights.
 Each response shows an accuracy score and chunk count.

 **Ollama Fallback**
 On every request, the app checks if Ollama is running.
 If it is, Mistral handles generation locally at zero cost.
-If not, Bedrock's Claude model takes over automatically — no user-facing disruption.
+If not, Bedrock's  model takes over automatically — no user-facing disruption.

 **Streaming Responses**
 Responses stream token by token via Server-Sent Events (SSE), giving a real-time feel without page reloads.